Racing· 11 min read

 Behind the scenes, several things happen.
 Muscle glycogen stores refill.
 Metabolic enzymes recover.
 Immune function rebounds.
 Hormonal markers of recovery (testosterone/cortisol ratio, growth hormone) improve.
 Neural drive — your ability to recruit motor units quickly and forcefully — actually increases during a well-executed taper.
 The end result: a body that is as fit as it was at peak training, but now able to access that fitness without a fatigue tax.

 How long should a taper be?
+(Taper length by race distance)

 The right taper length depends on the distance of the race and how much cumulative fatigue you've built up.
 Broadly, longer and harder events need longer tapers because they demand a lower fatigue state on race day and because the training blocks leading into them are heavier.
+The table below is the practical reference for most amateur athletes.

 What should you cut, and what should you keep?